 Born as a solution to network congestion through sending a large amount of blocks (DoS or DDoS attack), this limit, together with the limit of only one confirmed block every 6 minutes that has always existed in Bitcoin, resulted in a limitation on the amount of transactions per seconds that could be processed by Bitcoin.
 Today, that limitation makes Bitcoin able to process a theoretical maximum of 7 transactions per second that in reality translates to 3 transactions per second, which are currently diminishing.
 VisaNet, the Visa system that handles its transactions, is able to process up to 56000 transactions per second.
 This problem affects all the blockchains based on the Nakamoto Consensus, but some of these implemented some measures to reduce it.

 The problem has been addresses both off-chain, meaning with solutions outside the blockchain, as well as on-chain, directly changing the rules of the blockchain.
-The off-chain solution consist of having servers or nodes that first confirm transactions without registering in the blockchain, and then proceed to register those transactions or aggregated transactions.
+The off-chain solution consists of having servers or nodes that first confirm transactions without registering in the blockchain, and then proceed to register those transactions or aggregated transactions.
 This way the blockchain network won’t risk congestion and transactions get confirmed in a reasonable amount of time.
 On-chain solutions are the reduction of the time to confirm a block and the increase of the size of a block.
-While off-chain solutions require what is called a second level solution, the on-chain are first level solutions because they affect the protocol directly.
-To the latter can then be added second level solutions, to further increase scalability.
+While off-chain solutions require what is called a second-level solution, the on-chain are first-level solutions because they affect the protocol directly.
+To the latter can then be added second-level solutions, to further increase scalability.
 An intermediate solution is to make use of special nodes, considered more “reliable”, from inside the blockchain network.

-Blockchain technology is used to design decentralised systems, but many factors can increase their centralisation over time.
+Blockchain technology is used to design decentralized systems, but many factors can increase their centralization over time.
 The mining with proof-of-work, the process to create currency used by Bitcoin and others, becomes harder with the increased use of the currency.
 The consequence is that less and less nodes are able to be operative.

 The main danger is that the security of the network gets compromised.
-In a blockchain with proof-of-work the miner or group of miners with more than 50% of computational power can successfully attack the system by adding erroneous blocks.
-This has already happened with Bitcoin in 2014, when GHash.io, an english pool of miners, reached 50% of the total computation power and had to reduce it in order to maintain trust in the system.
-From then, the computation power has been shifting to China, where electricity costs are low, creating a new threat for centralisation, made worse by ambiguous chinese policies about cryptocurrencies.
+In a blockchain with proof-of-work, the miner or group of miners with more than 50% of computational power can successfully attack the system by adding erroneous blocks.
+This has already happened with Bitcoin in 2014, when GHash.io, an English pool of miners, reached 50% of the total computation power and had to reduce it in order to maintain trust in the system.
+From then, the computation power has been shifting to China, where electricity costs are low, creating a new threat for centralization, made worse by ambiguous Chinese policies about cryptocurrencies.

-The problem of environmental sustainability is directly connected to that of centralisation.
-The hard-mining algorithms require an high amount of electricity, energy that gets used for something hardly useful.
+The problem of environmental sustainability is directly connected to that of centralization.
+The hard-mining algorithms require a high amount of electricity, energy that gets used for something hardly useful.
 In 2015 the network used more for power for a single transaction than a medium sized american household for a day, while forecasts say that the network might use as much energy as Denmark by 2020.

-In this first article on blockchain technology innovations we’ve seen which are the main problems that affect this technology and what are the main solutions used for blockchains that use the Nakamoto Consensus.
-In the next insight article we’ll dig deeper in the innovative solutions that have been proposed by who sees the main root of the problem in the Nakamoto Consensus.
+In this first article on blockchain technology innovations, we’ve seen which are the main problems that affect this technology and what are the main solutions used for blockchains that use the Nakamoto Consensus.
+In the next insight article, we’ll dig deeper into the innovative solutions that have been proposed by those who see the main root of the problem in the Nakamoto Consensus.